-PLEASE TALK to the incumbent or a church warden or the church administrator, about the rules relating to the placing of flowers anywhere in the churchyard, including the Garden of Remembrance, BEFORE you make a final decision as to where you want a loved one to be buried.
+PLEASE TALK to the incumbent or a church warden about the rules relating to the placing of flowers anywhere in the churchyard, including the Garden of Remembrance, BEFORE you make a final decision as to where you want a loved one to be buried.
 That way any distress can be avoided.